onox/orka/docs/numerics/tensors/index.md

     - Numbers in tensors are always floating-point numbers because of the generic parameter of the package `:::ada Orka.Numerics.Tensors`.

-    - New values cannot be assigned to specific parts of a tensor using non-constant indexing.

     - Special matrix decompositions are not implemented yet.

+??? note "Variable indexing"
+    Some implementations of tensors may (partially) support variable indexing to assign values to specific parts of a tensor.

 ##  Image